farisachugthai/viconf/README.md

 NERDTree is a file explorer plugin that provides "project drawer" functionality to your vim editing.
 You can learn more about it with `:help NERDTree`.

+### Coc

+This is an outstandingly useful plugin and one that now has close to 1000 lines dedicated to it in this repository alone.

+Settings can be easily set up using the [coc-settings.json](./.config/nvim/coc-settings.json) file, which will probably prove to be much easier for most than learning VimScript.

+In addition to connecting Vim to any LSP servers it can, it also *amusingly* adds emoji support with packages like `coc-emoji`.

+🎺!

 ### Filetype Plugins